fkemps/FortiPoC-Toolkit-for-GCP/README.md

  Enter amount of FortiPoC's : 2
  Enter start of numbered range : 1
- What label action would you like 1) Add, 2) Remove : 1
+ What label action would you like 1) Add, 2) Remove, 3) Replace : 1
  Provide the label and value e.g. name=value : purpose=fortipoc

 Okay to labelmodify fpoc-fk-test-001 till fpoc-fk-test-002 in region europe-west2-a.   y/n? y
 ==> Lets go...using Owner=fkemps or Group=appsec, Zone=europe-west2-a, Product=test, Action=labelmodify